Why is Your Electricity Bill So High? Part 1

 If the amount of electricity you used was close to or the same as the previous month, then you need to take a look at how much you paid for electricity.

 If you’re on a fixed-price plan, then the amount you pay for each kWh you use should be the same.
 You can check this by comparing the amount you paid per kWh on your new bill with your last bill.
 If you’re on a fixed-price plan and there’s a difference, then chances are your contract expired and you were placed on a different plan.
 That’s one of the reasons I look at my electricity bills closely.
 Your electricity supplier will give you at least a month’s notice when your plane is about to expire, which is plenty of time to renew or explore what other options are available to match your needs.

 Many utilities have their customers on fixed-price plans that fluctuate twice a year so that you’ll have one price for the six months surrounding winter and one price for the six months surrounding summer.
 If you buy your electricity from your supplier and your price jumps, then you could be getting the new seasonal rate.
 For example, Illinois residents who buy their electricity from ComEd pay one price from October through May and a different price from June through September.

-If you’re on a variable-price plan, it’s possible your bill is higher because you paid more for electricity during your most recent billing cycle.
-Just compare the amount you paid per kWh on you new bill to the amount you paid on your last bill.
+If you’re on a variable price plan, its possible your bill is higher because you paid more for electricity during your most recent billing cycle.
+Just compare the amount you paid per kWh on your new bill to the amount you paid on your last bill.
 If the number is higher, you paid more.
-The only thing you can do to prevent electricity prices from climbing higher each month is to learn more about the fixed-price plan options – which essentially lock in your electricity price for six months or a year or even two years at a time – and determine what best meets your home or business’ needs and budget.
+The only thing you can do to prevent electricity prices from climbing higher each month is to learn more about the fixed-price plan options which essentially lock in your electricity price for six months or a year or even two years at a time and determine what best meets your home or business’ needs and budget.